Revolyssup/discoded/README.md

 to stop the containers.
 ## Further Improvements.

 1. This external call to Glot api is pretty expensive so I plan to replace that with my own code runner built in go.
-I have currently written C/C++/Java code runner in bash but a better version can be made in GO. [ GOGLOT ] :ballot_box_with_check:
+I have currently written C/C++/Java code runner in bash but a better version can be made in GO. [ GOGLOT ] :ballot_box_with_check: DONE

 2. I plan to use mongo db with redis.
-As instead of capping my mongo db collections, I can simply use redis for caching. :ballot_box_with_check:
+As instead of capping my mongo db collections, I can simply use redis for caching. :ballot_box_with_check: DONE

 3. Currently I am load_balancing individual containers hardcoding in nginx which is not very scalable.
-I plan to offload the load_balancing responsibility to docker-compose so I can give any n number of indentical express server containers without changing nginx configuration, :ballot_box_with_check:
+I plan to offload the load_balancing responsibility to docker-compose so I can give any n number of indentical express server containers without changing nginx configuration, :ballot_box_with_check: DONE